Kaley Cuoco Marries Karl Cook

 Kaley Cuocohas said I do!

 The Big Bang Theory star is officially married to Karl Cook, she announced on Instagram Saturday evening.
-The longtime couple gathered their closest family and friends for a summertime ceremony.
+The longtime couple gathered their closest family and friends for a summertime ceremony in San Diego.

 "Legally KCSQUARED 6-30-18," she captioned a black and white snapshot of the couple kissing.
+For the ceremony, Cuoco wore a white lace gown with matching cape.
+She later changed into a flirty jumpsuit and switched her elegant low bun into a high ponytail.

 Kaley and Karl's wedding comes seven months after the accomplished equestrian proposed to the actress on her 32nd birthday during a candlelit dinner at home.
 The bride-to-be shared the moment Cook proposed with a massive, pear-shaped diamond ring set on a pavé diamond band with her 3.6 million Instagram followers.
 The newly engaged lovebirds then headed to the Happiest Place on Earth for a celebration with their nearest and dearest.